opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 The high-level output of the proposed method is the following:

 * Boolean indicator of success
-* Rotation / Translation vectors of extrinsics parameters with respect to camera (relative) 0.
-Number of vectors is `NUM_CAMERAS-1`, for the first camera rotation / translation vectors are zero.
+* Rotation and translation vectors of extrinsics parameters with respect to camera (relative) 0.
+Number of vectors is `NUM_CAMERAS-1`, for the first camera rotation and translation vectors are zero.
 * Intrinsic matrix for each camera.
 * Distortion coefficients for each camera.
-* Rotation / Translation vectors of each frame pattern with respect to camera 0.
+* Rotation and translation vectors of each frame pattern with respect to camera 0.
 The combination of rotation and translation is able to tranform the pattern points to the camera coordinate space, and hence with intrinsics parameters project 3D points to image.
 * Matrix of reprojection errors of size NUM_CAMERAS x NUM_FRAMES
 * Output pairs used for initial estimation of extrinsics, number of pairs is `NUM_CAMERAS-1`.